 Limited slip differentials are one of the most common and versatile differentials and are often found in high performance cars.

 A limited slip differential works by shifting the amount of torque to the wheel that currently has the most traction, thus avoiding slippage and preventing damage to your vehicle.
 It uses two output shafts that spin at different speeds and restrict speed when necessary – for example, when a wheel gets stuck or starts to slip.

-Mechanical Clutch Limited Slip Differential
+What is a Mechanical Clutch Limited Slip Differential?

 This type of limited slip differential utilises the same core gear and clutch system as an open differential (OD) does, but also have additional mechanisms to allow wheels to rotate independently.
 There are several subtypes.

-Viscous Limited Slip Differential
+What is a Viscous Limited Slip Differential?